A Systematic Survey of Deep Learning-based Single-Image Super-Resolution: Problem Setting and Related Works

 \subsubsection{\textbf{Image Reconstruction Accuracy}}

-The assessment methods applied to evaluate image reconstruction accuracy are also called \emph{Distortion measures}, which are full-reference.
-Specifically, given a distorted image $\hat{x}$ and a ground-truth reference image $x$, full-reference distortion quantifies the quality of $\hat{x}$ by measuring its discrepancy to $x$~\cite{Blau_2018_CVPR} using different algorithms.
+The assessment methods used for image reconstruction accuracy evaluation are also called \emph{Distortion measures}, which are full-reference.
+Specifically, given a distorted image $\hat{x}$ and a ground-truth reference image $x$, full-reference distortion quantifies the quality of $\hat{x}$ by measuring its discrepancy to $x$~\cite{blau2018perception} using different algorithms.

 \textbf{Peak Signal-to-Noise Ratio (PSNR)}: PSNR is the most widely used IQA method in the SISR field, which can be easily defined via the mean squared error (MSE) between the ground truth image $I_y\in \mathbb{R}^{H \times W}$ and the reconstructed image $I_{SR}\in \mathbb{R}^{H \times W}$: